Operation Gisela: The British raid

 At midday on 3 March 1945 teletype messages from Bomber Command Headquarters at RAF High Wycombe began reaching the airfields of RAF squadrons in Eastern England.
 On this night a planned raid with moderate numbers of bombers was planned over western Germany.
 A complex plan of feint attacks and diversions to deceive German air defence system were drawn up.
 The main force was split into two separate groups in the Münster area; No. 4 Group RAF were ordered to destroy the synthetic oil plant at Kamen and No. 5 Group RAF would attempt to eliminate the aqueduct, safety gates, and canal boats on the Dortmund–Ems Canal at Ladbergen.

 Nearly 5,000 RAF airmen prepared to take part in 817 heavy bombers which were fuelled and armed in the evening.
 A trigger plan was prepared, which would act as a feint but, this night, Bomber Command amended the feint which was partially compromised by weather conditions.
 Restrictions on the flight path of the bombers was also changed.
 Bomber streams were permitted to fly over Ingoldmells Point to Filey; but not over coastal areas where no ground defences were stationed.
 The route took them downstream to southern England by Reading, and across the English Channel, as the trigger plan required.
 However, they were then ordered to turn back toward the North Sea.
 The reason behind this was the low-lying cloud which was ever-present over the continent that night.
 The clouds made it difficult for pilots to see and steer clear of zones heavily guarded by Allied ground defences near to the frontline.
 The possibility of losing aircraft to friendly fire was too great.

 At 18:00 the first aircraft began to take-off.
 The first RAF aircraft over Germany were medium bomber variants of the de Havilland Mosquito.
 No. 8 Group RAF committed 89 to bomb Berlin and Würzburg.
 The Mosquitos marked the area with target indicators while 64 others dropped 59 tons of bombs.
-Six Mosquitos marked Würzburg which was then while 24 others each dropped a Blockbuster bomb in a concentrated area east of the river causing a large fire.
+Six Mosquitos marked Würzburg which was then bombed while 24 others each dropped a Blockbuster bomb in a concentrated area east of the river causing a large fire.
 None of the crews noticed any defence of the target.